French nurse: We cared for COVID patients, who will care for us?

 "I don't know if the public really understood us," she said in her studio apartment in Paris, the day after completing a 12-hour shift in the Robert Debre children's hospital.
 "We give them care, and we'll need care too, sooner or later.
 We're human beings too," she said.

-On Tuesday, dressed in her hospital scrubs and carrying a sign she painted at her apartment, Debrie met up with colleagues outside her hospital and together they marched towards the health ministry headquarters.
-They were protesting for better wages and working conditions from the French government.
+On Tuesday, dressed in her hospital scrubs and carrying a sign she painted at her apartment, Debrie met up with colleagues outside her hospital and together they marched towards the health ministry headquarters to demand better pay and conditions.
+At one point along the protest route, police used tear gas to disperse a small group of people who overturned a car and threw projectiles.
+Police said they were a fringe group who tried to hijack the protest.